 The Evolution of Digital Imaging

-Sales of traditional photo cameras, especially digital compacts, but also DSLR’s are falling.
+It’s no secret that sales of traditional photo cameras, especially digital compacts, but also DSLR’s are falling.
 Mirrorless cameras are in many ways the pinnacle of large sensor photo (and video) camera technology.
 Stripped of redundant mechanical components, the camera has been simplified to a sensor and software.

 From Hardware to Software